 Lavery says now that an agreed services model has been established other councils and council-controlled organisations in the region can also consider developing their own business case to assess whether participation will meet their needs and generate cost savings.

-A consortium of New Zealand IT companies, including CityLink, Datacom, Spark Wholesale and Xtreme Data Centre, will work alongside Dimension Data – which has been appointed preferred supplier – to support the delivery of the shared services solution.
+A consortium of New Zealand IT companies, including CityLink, Datacom, Spark Wholesale and Xtreme Data Center, will work alongside Dimension Data – which has been appointed preferred supplier – to support the delivery of the shared services solution.